d1str0/sse/README.md

 This table will hold the hashed keyword and a count of documents that match.

-Keywords will be HMACd using the keyword and the key.
+Keywords will be HMACd using the keyword and the key as the document IDs were HMACd above.

+    table[hash] = count

 Constructing the Index